garretcq/garretcq/README.md

 Welcome!

+Futurist.
+Optimist.
+Behaviorist.

+Exploring the intersection of technology, finance, and design.

-I'm a student of Brigham Young University.
-I spend my free time thinking about economics, psychology, statistics, strategy, finance, technology, organizational behavior, impact investing, philosophy, society, etc. I'm currently learning Python and R for strategy analytics purposes.
+Topics of interest: economics, psychology, statistics, strategy, finance, technology, organizational behavior, impact investing, philosophy, society, etc.

 You can find me on LinkedIn, Twitter, or on Substack.